Rhubarb Scones – Tradition Meets Low FODMAP

 Whisk together the flour, reserved ¼ cup (50 g) of sugar, baking powder and salt in a large bowl to aerate and combine.

 Scatter the butter over the flour mixture and cut butter into flour mixture by hand with a pastry blender until butter is the size of small raisins.
 Scrape rhubarb and any juices onto this mixture and fold in a few times with a broad silicone spatula.
-Drizzle milk over and use a combo stirring/folding action to incorporate everything until a soft dough begins to form.
+Drizzle milk and vanilla over and use a combo stirring/folding action to incorporate everything until a soft dough begins to form.

 Transfer dough to a lightly floured surface.
 Bring dough together with lightly floured hands, as needed.
 Use floured hands to pat down into a circle about 10-inches (25 cm) across.
 Sprinkle dough evenly with raw sugar, if using.
 Cut scones into 10 wedges; separate wedges and transfer them and space them out evenly on prepared pan.